stevenmoraleszeta/critical-mass-example-project/README.md

 This project is provided for evaluation purposes only.
 Permission is granted to view, use, and share this project with team members and technical staff solely for recruitment evaluation and technical assessment purposes.

 See `LICENSE` file for full terms and conditions.

+---

+**Built with attention to detail, following industry best practices, and crafted specifically for the Critical Mass Front-End Developer role.**